LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforAndroid/ConfiguringtheSDK/attributes.md

 ### Agent Assignment

 #### send_agent_profile_updates_when_conversation_closed
-When true the callback LivePersonCallback#onAgentDetailsChanged will be called with the agent details updates even if the last conversation is closed (in this case it will provide the assigned agent of the last conversation).
-If false, this callback will be called only when the current conversation is active.
+When set to **true** the callback [LivePersonCallback](lp_messaging_ui_brand_logo) `onAgentDetailsChanged` calls with the agent detail updates even if the last conversation is closed.
+In this case, it provides the assigned agent of the last conversation.
+If **false**, this callback is only called when the current conversation is active.

 * **Type:** bool
 * **Default value:** true